Alexander-Scott/InterviewQuestions/README.md

 Divide two integers without using multiplication, division or the mod operator.

 ### Question 5
 How many times will a robot need to retrieve bins if it is given an array of bin ID's and it can only hold N bins at a time?
-When the robot is already holding N bins, it will return the least recently retrieved bin and store the new bin.

 ### Question 6
 Given an array of unique integers, return the smallest sum of two indexes whos values add up to a target number.